-Automobile Production-Driven Employment

-- o Japanese-brand automobile companies directly employ more than 91,000 U.S. manufacturing, R&D/design, and other (e.g. headquarters, sales, etc.) workers. - o Another 242,000 U.S. workers are employed in intermediate goods and parts industries that supply the Japanese-brand automakers' U.S. vehicle production and other facilities.
+- Automobile Production-Driven Employment - Japanese-brand automobile companies directly employ more than 88,000 U.S. manufacturing, R&D/design, and other (e.g. headquarters, sales, etc.) workers. - Another 232,000 U.S. workers are employed in intermediate goods and parts industries that supply the Japanese-brand automakers' U.S. vehicle production and other facilities.

-- o An additional 427,000 U.S. jobs are supported by direct and intermediate employment (often referred to as "spin-off" employment). - All told, over 760,000 U.S. jobs are generated by the Japanese-brand automobile companies' U.S. production facilities, R&D centers and headquarters representing an 8.6% increase relative to last year's estimate.
+- An additional 411,000 U.S. jobs are supported by direct and intermediate employment (often referred to as "spin-off" employment). - All told, over 730,000 U.S. jobs are generated by the Japanesebrand automobile companies' U.S. production facilities, R&D centers and headquarters representing a 4.5% increase relative to last year's estimate.